 Not to mention, they taste pretty good and have a “meaty” texture even carnivores will like.

 #4 – Crimini mushrooms: The crimini is a small, brown mushroom with a host of health benefits associated with it.

-Criminis have also been implicated in helping boost immunity, are helpful at reducing chronic inflammation, are filled with antioxidants and help with heart health, too.
+Criminis have also been implicated in helping boost immunity, are helpful at reducing inflammation, are filled with antioxidants and help with heart health, too.